abel-gr/AbelNN/Documentation/ConvNetAbel.md

 ## Internal attributes:

 The following are internal attributes of the class, which do not need to be used by a user making conventional use of my network.
-However they can be used as well.
+However, they can be used as well.

 * **convFilters**: _(Type list of ints)_ List of number of filters of each convolutional layer.
 The ith element will be the number of kernels in the ith convolutional layer.

 * **filtersValues**: _(Type list of Numpy arrays)_ Contains the arrays with the filters values of all the convolutional layers.

 * **convStride**: _(Type int or list of ints, default = 2)_
 If _convStride_ is an int, it is the stride that will be used in all convolutional layers.
 For example, if the value is 2, the stride will be 2 in all convolutional layers.
 If _convStride_ is a list, it contains the strides that will be used in each convolutional layer.
 The ith element will be the stride of the ith convolutional layer.
 For example, if the value of _convStride_ is the list [1,2,4], the first convolutional layer will have a stride of 1, the second a stride of 2, and the third a stride equal to 4.
 If _convStride_ is a list, it must be the same size as the list passed to the _convFilters_ parameter.

 * **convFilterSizes**: _(Type int or list of ints, default = 3)_
 If _convFilterSizes_ is an int, it is the size of kernels dimensions that will be used in all convolutional layers.
 For example, if the value is 5 and it is detected that the input images are in grayscale, the kernels size will be 5x5, but if three-dimensional kernels are required (color images as input), all kernels of the first layer will automatically be 5x5xN where N is the number of elements in the third dimension of the input images (3 if RGB, but can be any number) and all the kernels of the rest of the layers will be 5x5 since color is only in the first layer.
 If _convFilterSizes_ is a list, it will contain the size of kernels dimensions that will be used in each convolutional layer.
 The ith element will be the size of kernels dimensions of the ith convolutional layer.
 For example, if the value is the list [7,5,3] and it is detected that input images are in grayscale, automatically all kernels of the first convolutional layer will be 7x7.
 If input images are in RGB, all kernels of the first layer will be of shape 7x7x3, kernels of the second 5x5 (color is only in the first layer) and kernels of the third 3x3.
 If _convFilterSizes_ is a list, it must be the same size as the list passed to the _convFilters_ parameter.

 * **kernel_initializer** _(Type string)_
 Method that will be used to initialize the values of the filters of the convolutional layers.
 Allowed values: